Conditional Wasserstein GAN for Simulating Neutrino Event Summaries using Incident Energy of Electron Neutrinos: Results

 where $m_e \approx 0.511$ MeV.
 This is a ``hard'' physical wall; no event can physically exist beyond this limit. \\ \\ Figure \ref{fig:physics_sig}(\subref{fig:elastic}) shows the distribution of $E_e \theta^2$ for the generated events.
 The GENIE truth (blue) shows a sharp cutoff at $2m_e \approx 1.02 \times 10^{-3}$ GeV rad$^2$.
 The CW-GAN generated events (red) rigorously respect this boundary.
 The density of events drops to zero exactly at the physical limit.
 This is a profound result as the network was not explicitly programmed with either the electron mass or the scattering formula, yet it learned to define the boundary of the allowed phase space with absolute precision.
 This confirms the model's utility for background rejection studies, where the $E\theta^2$ cut is the primary discriminator between signal and background. \\ \\ For Inverse Beta Decay, the incident neutrino energy is reconstructed from the visible positron energy and the scattering angle.
 The standard reconstruction formula is \cite{Munteanu_2020,Ricciardi_2022}:

 This formula approximates the true energy, ignoring the small recoil kinetic energy of the neutron.

 We compare the true conditioning energy $E_\nu$ (input to the CW-GAN) with the reconstructed energy $E_\nu^{rec}$ (calculated from the CW-GAN output).
 The result is a linear distribution along the diagonal(\ref{fig:physics_sig}(\subref{fig:ibd})).
 Crucially, the width of the distribution represents the intrinsic physical resolution of the IBD process (Fermi motion and recoil effects).
 The GAN accurately reproduces this width, meaning it correctly models the resolution limits of the IBD channel.
-This validates the model for use in energy spectrum unfolding analyses in reactor neutrino experiments. \\ \\ In Neutral Current scattering, the momentum transfer squared $Q^2$ can be calculated in two independent ways: (1) The variable $Q^2$ generated directly by the network as a high-level feature.
+This validates the model for use in energy spectrum unfolding analyses in reactor neutrino experiments.

+In Neutral Current scattering, the momentum transfer squared $Q^2$ can be calculated in two independent ways: (1) The variable $Q^2$ generated directly by the network as a high-level feature.
 (2) Derived from the generated proton kinetic energy $T_p$ using the elastic scattering relation:

 where $M_p$ is the proton mass and $T_p$ is the proton energy. \\ \\ Figure ~\ref{fig:physics_sig}(\subref{fig:nc}) compares the generated $Q^2$ against the value reconstructed solely from proton kinetic energy ($Q^2_{rec}$).
 In neutral current events ($\nu+p \to \nu+p$), the invisible outgoing neutrino dictates that momentum transfer must strictly equal the proton recoil ($Q^2 = 2M_p T_p$).
 The observed perfect diagonal confirms the CW-GAN has mastered this internal conservation law, accurately balancing the visible proton momentum against the unobservable neutrino.